 Other safety measures: JetBlue says it deep cleans each plane overnight, disinfecting high-touch areas like armrests and tray tables between every flight.

 Unlike its competitors, Southwest doesn’t assign seats – you pick the best of what’s available upon boarding.
-So Southwest is capping ticket sales on each flight at roughly 66%, making sure middle seats aren’t chosen.
-It’s doing this through at least Nov.
-30, 2020.
+So Southwest merely capped ticket sales on each flight at roughly 66%, making sure middle seats weren’t chosen.
+But now that practice is gone.

 Other safety measures: Southwest recently scaled back on its cleaning, with USA Today reporting the airline would stop cleaning armrests and seat belts between each flight to save time.
 But it deep-cleans aircraft nightly, and still scrubs tray tables and lavatories between every flight.
 Southwest also changed its boarding process – it boards the plane in groups of just 10 passengers at a time.